Tax bills and other obligations can put a strain on your liquidity, but you don't have to hold excess cash or sell assets to address this challenge.

 Selling down parts of it here and there may cause imbalances in your portfolio, increasing risks and lowering your potential returns.
 Also, selling a profitable investment to settle today’s tax bill may trigger a further tax liability down the line.

 Rather than holding large amounts of cash or disturbing your core investment portfolio, you might also consider seeking a revolving line of credit.
-Margin and securities backed financing allows you to borrow against the value of your investment portfolio at competitive rates, while also keeping it fully allocated.
-Such a facility has no expiry date, giving you to access liquidity on an ongoing basis.
+Margin lending allows you to borrow against the value of your investment portfolio at competitive rates, while also keeping it fully allocated.
+Such a facility has no expiry date, giving you access to liquidity on an ongoing basis.
 To help manage your cash flow further, interest-only terms may also be possible.
-A home equity line of credit, meanwhile, enables you to do the same, but using a residential property rather than your portfolio as collateral.

-To learn more about the possibilities of a revolving line of credit, please contact your Private Banker.
+To learn more about the possibilities of a margin lending, please contact your Private Banker.